rmiessle/timeline-demo/plan.md

 *After the theme has been decided, pull up the Google Form for the workshop, and make sure everyone has access.*

-Experiment!
+As we move through this exercise, experiment!
 Try new things.
 Nothing can be broken ... permanently.

 ### Starting Date
 After you have your event, enter the starting date.
 At the very least, you need a year, but you can get as granular as hours and minutes.
 Everything should be a number.
 For BCE, enter a negative number.